SquirrelEmpire/Ewok/README.md

 A java game engine for creating games with java 2d

 Vision:

-To make it easy to make games in Java
+To make it easy to make games in Java <br>

 Progress:
 Gameloop and Window..
 Done